 • Better self-management skills

-• Improved pro-safety and physical activity skills
+• Improved physical activity and nutrition skills

 The Michigan Model for HealthTM is approved as an effective Social and Emotional Learning Program by the Collaborative for Academic, Social, Emotional Learning (CASEL).
 CASEL is a trusted source for knowledge about high-quality, evidence-based social and emotional learning (SEL).
-The Michigan Model for HealthTM is included in the CASEL Guide: Effective Social and Emotional Learning Programs which provides a systematic framework for evaluating the quality of classroom-based SEL programs.
-It uses this framework to rate and identify well-designed, evidence-based SEL programs with potential for broad dissemination to schools across the United States.
+The MMH Program is published in the CASEL Guide: Effective Social and Emotional Learning Programs which provides a systematic framework for evaluating the quality of classroom-based SEL programs.
+CASEL uses this framework to rate and identify well-designed, evidence-based SEL programs with potential for broad dissemination to schools across the United States.

-National_Health_Education_Standards_Guide-cover-2.pngThe Michigan Model for HealthTM Pre-K through 12th grade curriculum meets the National Consensus for School Health Education National Health Education Standards (NHES) by aligning the health education knowledge and skills needed at each grade level.
-The Michigan Model for HealthTM program includes a complete NHES crosswalk of lessons and objectives for all health topics and across all grades.
+The Michigan Model for HealthTM Grades Pre-K to 12 curriculum meets the 2007 National Consensus for School Health Education National Health Education Standards (NHES) by aligning the health education knowledge and skills needed at each grade level.
+View the MMH skills competencies alignment guide with NHES.
 The NHES provides a framework for teachers, administrators, and policy makers in designing or selecting curricula, allocating instructional resources, and assessing student achievement and progress.
 The NHES are written expectations for what students should know and be able to do by certain grade levels to promote personal, family, and community health.

-Michigan Department of Education logoThe Michigan Model for HealthTM Pre-K through 12th grade curriculum meets the Michigan Health Education Standards.
+The Michigan Model for HealthTM Pre-K through 12th grade curriculum meets the Michigan Health Education Standards.
 The Health Education Standards reflect legal requirements, best practices, and current research in the teaching and learning of health education.
-These standards were developed with the input of work groups made up of elementary and high school health teachers, health content experts, faculty from teacher preparation programs, and public comment feedback and online reviews by grade level teachers.
-They are aligned with the 2007 National Health Education Standards.
-Students whose work is guided by these standards will be prepared for responsible and healthful living, at school, at home, and in the workplace.
 For questions regarding the Michigan Health Education Standards, contact Scott Martin, School District Consultant, at MartinS27@michigan.gov.

-school health and american school health association logoThe Journal of School Health (JOSH), provided by the American School Health Association (ASHA), contains articles on school health practice, theory, and research related to the health and well-being of school-aged youth.
+The Journal of School Health (JOSH), provided by the American School Health Association (ASHA), contains articles on school health practice, theory, and research related to the health and well-being of school-aged youth.
 View the following Michigan Model for HealthTM JOSH research articles:

-US Department of Health and Human Services Centers for Disease Control and Prevention LogoThe Michigan Model for HealthTM addresses all major health risk behaviors as identified by CDC.
+The Michigan Model for HealthTM addresses all major health risk behaviors as identified by CDC.
 The U.S. Department of Health & Human Services Centers for Disease Control and Prevention (CDC) identifies risk behavior areas that have the greatest effect on the short-term and long-term health of young people.
 They include: Injuries and Violence; Tobacco Use; Alcohol and Other Drug Use; Sexual Behaviors that contribute to Unintended Pregnancies and Sexually Transmitted Infections; Unhealthy Food Choices; and Physical Inactivity.
 For more information, visit https://www.cdc.gov.

-rhi-hub logoThe Michigan Model for HealthTM is based on the Health Belief Model which is one of the most widely adapted models for understanding health behavior change.
+The Michigan Model for HealthTM is based on the Health Belief Model which is one of the most widely adapted models for understanding health behavior change.
 View the Rural Health Information Hub’s Evidence-based Rural Health Promotion & Disease Prevention Toolkit.

-crime solutions logoThe National Institute of Justice recognizes the Michigan Model for HealthTM as a Reliable and Evidence-based Program.
+The National Institute of Justice recognizes the Michigan Model for HealthTM as a Reliable and Evidence-based Program.
 CrimeSolutions.gov is an online clearinghouse that performs rigorous evaluations and meta-analyses to assess the strength of the evidence about whether programs achieve criminal justice, juvenile justice, and crime victim services outcomes in order to inform practitioners and policy makers about what works, what doesn't, and what's promising.
 View the Michigan Model for Health™ CrimeSolutions.gov program listing.

-Substance Abuse and mental health Services Administration logoThe U.S. Department of Health & Human Services recognizes the Michigan Model for HealthTM as an Evidence-based Program.
+The U.S. Department of Health & Human Services recognizes the Michigan Model for HealthTM as an Evidence-based Program.
 A two-year, two-State evaluation study proves the Michigan Model for Health™ works.
 The study design and outcomes met the rigorous standards used by the U.S. Dept of Health & Human Services Substance Abuse and Mental Health Services Administration (SAMHSA) which recognizes the Michigan Model for Health as an Evidence-Based Program and Practice.
 For more information, visit https://www.samhsa.gov.